About The WTA

-The WTA is the global leader in women's professional sport with more than 2,500 players representing 92 nations competing for a record $129 million in prize money at the WTA's 55 events and four Grand Slams in 33 countries.
-More than 5.4 million people attended women's tennis events in 2014 with millions more watching on television and digital channels around the world.
-The 2015 WTA competitive season concludes with the BNP Paribas WTA Finals Singapore presented by SC Global from October 23-November 1, 2015 and the Huajin Securities WTA Elite Trophy Zhuhai from November 2-8, 2015.
-Further information on the WTA can be found at: www.wtatennis.com; facebook.com/WTA and twitter.com/WTA.
+The WTA is the global leader in women's professional sport with more than 2,500 players representing 92 nations competing for $130 million in prize money.
+The 2016 WTA competitive season includes 57 events and four Grand Slams in 33 countries.
+In 2015, The WTA was watched by 395 million fans on television and digital channels around the world.
+The 2016 WTA competitive season concludes with the BNP Paribas WTA Finals Singapore presented by SC Global, from October 23-30, 2016 and the WTA Elite Trophy in Zhuhai, China from November 1-6, 2016.
+Further information on the WTA can be found at www.wtatennis.com; facebook.com/WTA and twitter.com/WTA.

 THE WTA STORY

 Billie Jean King and her group of eight other renegades were revolutionary by 1970s standards.
 A full two years ahead of the passage of Title IX in the United States, they envisioned a better future for women's tennis.

 In September 1970, the birth of women's professional tennis was launched when nine players signed $1 contracts with World Tennis publisher Gladys Heldman to compete in a new women's tour, the Virginia Slims Series.
 The Original 9, as they were called, included Billie Jean King, Rosie Casals, Nancy Richey, Kerry Melville, Peaches Bartkowicz, Kristy Pigeon, Judy Dalton, Valerie Ziegenfuss and Julie Heldman.

 Heldman, along with her friend Joe Cullman from Philip Morris and several others, provided women's professional tennis the opportunity the Original 9 and so many others sought.
 The inaugural $7,500 Virginia Slims of Houston was established on September 23, 1970 and it was the event that became the groundbreaker for all others.